Marián Jarabica

-Marián Jarabica (/sk/; born 27 April 1989) is a Slovak footballer who plays as a centre-back for Austrian club ASK Laufen Wilhelmsburg.
+Marián Jarabica (/sk/; born 27 April 1989) is a Slovak footballer who plays as a centre-back for Slovakian club Slovan Podvysoka.

 Club career

 In the summer 2010, he joined Polish club Cracovia on a four-year contract.
 In June 2011, he was loaned to Bulgarian club Ludogorets Razgrad on a year deal.

 In 2023, it was announced that Jarabica would be joining FK Tatran Turzovka.
 In an interview, Jarabica stated that he had quit professional football due to an injury in the ankle, which he had five unsuccessful surgeries to fix.

 International career

 He was a part of Slovakia U19 and Slovakia U21 teams.